 Sean Conlan

-Senior Director of Research and Evaluation
+Managing Director of Research & Evaluation

 Sean develops and executes research projects to increase knowledge of effective authorizing practices and policies.